 5. Flex your brain just as you would any muscle: learn new skills, do puzzles, play chess or card games.
 Heed the words of tennis icon Jimmy Connor who said, “use it or lose it.”

-6. The standard American diet, high in processed carbohydrates and added sugars, is a brain buster.
+6. Cut down on processed carbs.
+The standard American diet, high in processed carbohydrates and added sugars, is a brain health buster.
 Processed carbohydrates mean sodas, typical packaged breakfast cereals, and white flour pasta, bread, cakes and cookies.
 These manufactured “foods” convert quickly into blood sugar and create excess insulin release, eventually triggering inflammation, metabolic syndrome, and diabetes.
-They are linked to Alzheimer’s and other forms of dementia.
-Cutting down on such inferior food also helps keep your weight down.
-People with weight problems have a higher risk of developing dementia.
 When sugar combines with proteins in the blood they form so-called advanced glycation end products (AGEs), substances that can damage the highly sensitive inner lining of the arteries, whether they lead to your heart or your brain.
 A 2013 study from the University of Washington found that higher levels of blood sugar represent a risk factor for dementia.
 Additionally, according to a 2012 Mayo Clinic study, a dietary pattern with a relatively high intake of carbohydrates raises the risk of cognitive impairment or dementia in elderly persons, while a high intake of fat and protein lowers the risk.

-7. Follow my PAM diet, a combination of the healthy Mediterranean and Asian diets.
+7. Follow my PAMM diet, a combination of the healthy Mediterranean and Asian diets that is full of optimal food for the brain.
 It is rich in fruits and vegetables, fish, and healthy fats.
-A Mediterranean diet, reinforced with extra-virgin olive oil and nuts, has been found to improve brain function in older adults.
+A Mediterranean diet, reinforced with extra-virgin olive oil or nuts, has been found to improve brain function in older adults.

-8. Fruit and vegetables contribute to brain power.
-Your fruit choices should include antioxidant-rich berries.
+8. Fruit and vegetables are among the most brain healthy foods.
+Antioxidant-rich berries, especially, contribute to brain power.
 Blueberries, in particular, are high in antioxidants called anthocyanins that can actually enhance your brain cells’ ability to communicate with each other.
 The most beneficial vegetables are leafy greens like spinach, and the cruciferous varieties such as broccoli, cauliflower, and kale.
-Try to eat produce that is organic to minimize your intake of pesticides and insecticides.
+Try to eat produce that is organic to minimize your intake of pesticides.

-9. The combination of antioxidant-rich spinach and free-range, organic eggs helps protect your memory.
+9. Among other brain healthy foods, the combination of antioxidant-rich spinach and free-range, organic eggs helps protect your memory.
 The healthy fat in egg yolk allows beneficial nutrients in the spinach to be fully absorbed by the body.
+Spinach omelet?
+Yes, please!

 10. The brain needs fat.
-Eat healthy, anti-inflammatory fats from nuts, seeds, fish such as wild-caught salmon and sardines, and avocados on a daily basis.
-They protect and fortify brain function.
-Generously shower your vegetables and salads with extra virgin olive oil.
+Eat healthy, anti-inflammatory foods for the brain like nuts, seeds, fish such as wild-caught salmon and sardines, and avocados on a daily basis.
+They protect and fortify brain health.
+Generously drizzle your vegetables and salads with extra virgin olive oil (my all-time favorite healthy fat!).
 Don’t be afraid of butter.
 Cook with coconut oil.

 11. Heart healthy HDL cholesterol not only protects against heart disease and stroke, but can provide protection against dementia as well.
 The best way to raise your HDL level is to make vegetables and fruits the largest part of your diet.
 A daily handful of blanched almonds is an easy way to raise your HDL.
 Optimism in life is another way to raise HDL.

 12. Nutritional supplements benefit your brain in many ways.
-Here’s a list of key supplements:
+Here’s a list of key brain health supplements:

 a.
 A high-quality multiple vitamin, mineral, and antioxidant formula.
 A good multi is the backbone of any effective nutritional program.
 The formula should contain more than the RDA of the major factors in the B complex family, vital for maintaining the integrity of the nervous system.
 You may also want to include extra B-12 (100 to 200 mcg), which becomes depleted in the elderly, along with 100-250 mg niacin (B-3).

 b.
-Fish oil, 2-3 grams.
-The brain is high in fatty tissue, including docosahexaenoic acid (DHA), an important constituent in fish oil that is an anti-inflammatory that has been found to protect neuronal function.
+Omega-3 Marine oil, 2-3 grams.
+The brain is high in fatty tissue, including docosahexaenoic acid (DHA), an important constituent in squid or fish oil that is an anti-inflammatory that has been found to protect neuronal function.
 Researchers have found that supplemental DHA improves memory and learning in individuals with age-related cognitive decline.

 c.
 Coenzyme Q10 (CoQ10), an essential antioxidant and raw material to feed and protect cellular energy production.
 Research shows it can help protect against dementia.
 Take 100–200 milligrams per day.